Adopted June 2022

 v. in the case of the Ordinary General Assembly the Financial Statements and supporting documents.

 d) The following documents must be available for any NBO, delegate or proxy at or from the EBL Administrative Office:

 i.
-For a 15 clear day period preceding the General Assembly –
+For a 15 calendar day period preceding the General Assembly –

 • the text of the proposed resolutions and the President’s report;

 • an up to date certified list of all NBOs and the number of votes each NBO is entitled to;

 ii.
 Any time during the year, the following documents concerning the past three years submitted to the General Assembly:

 • all documents concerning the General Assemblies’ deliberations.

 An Extraordinary General Assembly is convoked by the EBL President or their replacement, as determined by Statute 7(i), by electronic means, receipt of which must be acknowledged by the recipient sent to NBOs with the right to vote at least sixty days prior to the Extraordinary General Assembly date (and in the case of an Extraordinary General Assembly convoked under By-law F3 at least thirty days prior to the date).